jonsmithers/pivotal-tracker-fzf.vim/readme.md

 | `$PIVOTAL_TRACKER_PROJECT_ID` | Can be obtained from project url  |
 | `$PIVOTAL_TRACKER_TOKEN`      | Can be obtained from user profile |

-Then, whenever you're in insert mode, press `Ctrl-X Ctrl-P` to open the fzf (fuzzy-find) prompt.
+Then, while in insert mode, press `Ctrl-X Ctrl-P` to open the fzf (fuzzy-find) prompt.
 Info on how to use fzf can be found [here](https://github.com/junegunn/fzf#using-the-finder).